Competitive Eating Contests

 The inaugural Nathan’s contest is said to have been a bet-settling deal to determine which of four immigrants was the most patriotic.
 Legend has it that an Irishman named Jim Mullen scoffed 13 dogs and buns and won.

-However, the first organized affair was in 1972 and it’s been held annually ever since.
-At first, spectators were numbered in the hundreds, but now they turn up in the tens of thousands and the sports network ESPN covers the event; it drew almost two million viewers in 2011.
+The first organized affair was in 1972, however, and it’s been held annually ever since.
+At first, spectators were numbered in the hundreds, but now they turn up in the tens of thousands and the sports network ESPN covers the event.
+It drew almost two million viewers in 2011.

 Recommended daily allowances for a man are 2,000 calories, and no more than 200 grams of fat or 2,300 milligrams of salt.
-To work off his “meal,” Chestnut would need to run 176 miles at a ten-minute-a-mile pace.
+To work off his “meal,” Chestnut would need to run 180 miles at a 10-minute-a-mile pace.

 Joey Chestnut vs. Takeru Kobayashi

-With his nine Coney Island Hot Dog victories Joey Chestnut has now ousted Takeru “The Tsunami” Kobayashi from the pinnacle of the sport.
+With his 11 Coney Island Hot Dog victories, Joey Chestnut has now ousted Takeru “The Tsunami” Kobayashi from the pinnacle of the sport.

 Kobayashi was at the top of his game between 2001 and 2006, winning six trophies in succession.
 An ESPN commentator once breathlessly announced that “He’s arguably the best competitor practising any sport today.”